AzureAD/rms-sdk-ui-for-ios/README.md

 * **EmailInputViewController**: Shows an email address input screen, which is required for RMS operations like protection of files.
 RMS SDK expects to get the email address of the user who wants to protect data or files to redirect to his organization sign-in portal.
 * **PolicyPicker**: Shows a policy picker screen, where the user can choose RMS template or specify the permissions to create a policy for protection of data or files.
 * **PolicyViewer**: Shows the permissions that the user has on a RMS protected data or file.
+* **ConsentsViewController**: Shows the consents that the user can accept/reject.
+The consents can be for tracking documents being protected by RMS or to connect to RMS servers.
+* **DiagnosticsConsentViewer**: Shows a popup to send diagnostics information to RMS servers.

 ##Contributing